wjb108/Bazar/README.md

 ## Project Description

+🥅 Full-stack, full-CRUD app with user authentication utilizing a RESTful JSON API with the so-called "React on Rails" stack.

 🛍️ Sign-up to start selling items you no longer want

 📁 Render items for sale from all registered users on homepage